-Well, health insurance has become very interesting over the last 15 days, hasn’t it?
+Well, health insurance has become very interesting over the last few months, hasn’t it?

 Then, the election happened.